NirmalL/battle-tank/README.md

 Battle Tank
 ===========

 This application demonstrates the usage of Java ME gaming features: sprites, tiles etc. Additionally, a reusable game structure is introduced where resources are loaded according to the screen size of device.
 In the game the player's objective is to defend the base and destroy all enemy tanks.

+In addition, the example features the Nokia In-Application Payment API.
+Initially the application is a limited trial version.
+The user can then purchase the full version via the main menu.
+This example utilises the test identifiers for the purchasable item and buying the full version does not generate any actual costs.

 This example application demonstrates:
-* using Java ME gaming features such as sprites and tiles
+* Using Java ME gaming features such as sprites and tiles
-* resusable game structure
+* Resusable game structure
-* using different resources for different screen sizes
+* Using different resources for different screen sizes
+* Nokia In-Application Payment API

 This example application is hosted in GitHub: https://github.com/nokia-developer/battle-tank